-The games which exhibited the highest proportion of markers of harm were medium high which was higher than low, medium, and high volatility games in that order.
+The games which exhibited the highest proportion of markers of harm were medium high, 13% greater than medium games.
 As such, the highest volatility games did not show the highest proportion of markers of harm.

 Statistical significance testing was then applied which showed that changes in game volatility are not statistically correlated with player markers of harm.